saipraneeth314/Data-Base-Management/README.md

 3. Support for lock upgrade.
 4. Support for lock downgrade.

-A resource will be identified by a 10 character string.
+A resource will be identified by a 10-character string.

 Typical queries would look like this: